isomerpages/moe-sgs/_sgs-experience/Overseas Learning Journeys.md

 and a deeper understanding of the place of Singapore in ASEAN and the world.</p>
 <p></p>
 <h3>International Visits @ SGS</h3>
-<h4>Changzhou: Educational Visit by Members of the Changzhou Municipal Education Bureau and Principals of Changzhou schools in May 2025</h4>
+<h4>Educational Visit by Members of the Changzhou Municipal Education Bureau and Principals of Changzhou schools in May 2025</h4>
 <p></p>
 <h4>SGS Welcomes Choi Hung Estate Catholic Secondary School</h4>
 <div class="isomer-image-wrapper">